WISCONSIN CHINA INITIATIVE

 Faculty and Staff Expertise on China

 The UW-Madison has a wide range of departmental connections, faculty research projects, student exchanges, and more with China.
-Below is a sampling of some of the faculty and staff who have collaborated with the WCI:
+Below is a sampling of some of the faculty and staff who have collaborated with the WCR and/or have a research focus on China:

 - Gilles Bousquet, French and Italian, College of Letters & Science